ruddles/ruddles.github.io/_posts/2021-07-11-Hacker101-CTF-Micro-CMS-v2-flag-3.md

 I won't post the output here but that's given me a table with a username and a plaintext password.
 Logging in to the site with those credentials gives me the final flag.

+And with that we are done with this small CTF, all the flags found and a few points on the board.
+I plan on doing more of these posts for the other challenges on hacker 101.

 Any comments or suggestions?
 Chat with me on [twitter](https://twitter.com/RuddlesDev)